Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 | Tesofensine 0.5mg (Phase III) | 24 weeks | 9.2% | 28% | 12% |

-The longer duration of semaglutide trials provides more comprehensive data on sustained weight loss, while tesofensine studies focused primarily on short to medium-term efficacy.
-Both medications show superior results compared to traditional weight loss interventions, with semaglutide demonstrating slightly higher average weight loss percentages in head-to-head statistical comparisons, though direct comparative trials have not been conducted.
+The longer duration of semaglutide trials provides more thorough data on sustained weight loss, while tesofensine studies focused primarily on short to medium-term efficacy.
+Both medications show superior results compared to traditional weight loss interventions, with semaglutide demonstrating slightly higher average weight loss percentages in head-to-head statistical comparisons, though direct comparative trials haven't been conducted.

 Tesofensine's side effect profile reflects its central nervous system activity, with the most common adverse events related to neurotransmitter modulation.
 In clinical trials, nausea occurred in 42% of participants receiving 1.0 mg daily, compared to 18% with placebo.
 Dry mouth affected 31% of tesofensine users versus 8% of placebo recipients.
 Sleep disturbances, including insomnia and altered sleep patterns, were reported by 28% of participants in the highest dose group.